Code-Solidi/OpenCqs/Readme.md

 }
 ```

-One thing to note &ndash; the first call to ```Add(...)``` adds a decorating handler which is the closest to the "normal" one, the next call wraps both in the second handler, and so on.
-The actual excution starts with the farthest hadler and digs down and in until it reaches the original ("normal") one.
+One thing to note &ndash; the first call to ```Add(...)``` adds a decorating handler which is the closest to the "original" one, the next call wraps both in the second handler, and so on.
+The actual excution starts with the farthest hadler and digs down and inside until it reaches the original one.
 Then execution 'pops up' until the farthest handler is reached again.

 ## Roadmap
 This project is in a relatively stable state.
 However, its functionality may be extended, or it may contain bugs or other deffects and omissions.